The Lyin' Mouse: Plot

-After performing, the lion is locked in a cage, in deep sorrow due to his fate.
-But that night, the brown mouse happens by and chews a lion-shaped hole in the cage, setting the big cat free – and that is where the story ends.
-The cat is moved and apologetically releases the mouse.
+The cat is moved and apologetically releases the mouse, giving him the cheese on the mousetrap.
 Upon release, just before entering his hole, the mouse yells one last word: "Sucker!"
 To which the cat responds by lunging at the rodent, but he misses and bumps into the wall.
 As the cartoon ends, the feline shrugs and tells the audience: "Well, can you imagine that?"